 Venice from London – London from Venice

-The piece is a juxtaposition of two images within the same frame, aligned on the horizontal axis, creating a visual dialogue between two geographically displaced views.
-On the left, we find a veduta by the Italian painter Canaletto, created during his stay in England in the mid-18th century: London: The Thames from Somerset House Terrace towards Westminster (1750-51).
+The piece is a juxtaposition of two images within the same frame, creating a visual dialogue between two geographically displaced views.
+On the left, a veduta by the Italian painter Canaletto, created during his stay in England in the mid-18th century: London: The Thames from Somerset House Terrace towards Westminster (1750-51).
 On the right, a view painted by the British artist Joseph Mallord William Turner nearly a century later: Venice from the Giudecca (1840).
+The visual displacement is twofold.
+Each painting reflects the city of the “other,” although both retain elements of the native landscape from which each artist originates.

 Venice from London – London from Venice (2024).
 20,5 x 40,8 cm.